awsdocs/aws-cloudformation-user-guide/doc_source/aws-properties-pinpoint-segment-segmentdimensions-location.md

 # AWS::Pinpoint::Segment Location<a name="aws-properties-pinpoint-segment-segmentdimensions-location"></a>

-The location\-based criteria, such as region or GPS coordinates, for the segment\.
+Specifies location\-based criteria, such as region or GPS coordinates, for the segment\.

 ## Syntax<a name="aws-properties-pinpoint-segment-segmentdimensions-location-syntax"></a>